Channel Rack & Step Sequencer

 (on beat) layout.
 NOTE: The Channel Rack Menu > Mute removed steps option will preserve note event data (volume, pan etc) associated with steps so settings are not lost when experimenting with different step-patterns.
 Deactivated steps will show in the Piano roll as muted notes.
 When deselected the event data is discarded and no muted notes preserved in the Piano roll.

-If you would like to convert a Piano roll to Step mode again, you need notes of zero length.
+- Convert from notes to steps - If you would like to convert a Piano roll to Step mode again, you need notes of zero length.
 Select all notes, set Snap to 'none' and Discard note lengths

 7 & 8.
 Pan & Volume